 Grind areas with a deviation greater than 1/8 inch, but less than or equal to 1/2 inch, until the deviation is 1/8 inch or less.
 The Engineer will apply a contract price reduction as specified in Section 602.06 B, "Surface Tolerance".

-The Engineer will make a serviceability determination as specified in Section 105.07, "Conformity with Plans and Specifications" for any deviations greater than 1/2 inch.
+The Engineer will make a serviceability determination as specified in Section 105.07, "Conformance with the Contract Requirements" for any deviations greater than 1/2 inch.